201130-JavaFS/project1-cwsvensson/README.md

 Git

 ## Features
 Automatic password encryption via the Blowfish algorithm.
 JavaScript managed input boxes.
 JavaScript managed displays and drop-down selectors.

 ## To-do list:
 Scroll paging for large displays.
 Clearing details from input boxes after processing new requests.

 ## Getting Started:
 Copy the repository https url by pressing the green clone button, or copy the url.
-Clone the repository by opening Git Bash at the desired location and running the clone command: git clone <insert git url>
+Clone the repository by opening Git Bash at the desired location and running the git clone command:
+   e.g. git clone <insert git url>
 Open IDE (Spring Tool Suite) that can run a Java Maven project and import as an existing Maven project.
 Run the application on a Tomcat 9 server.
 Open Employee_Reimbursment_System.html from the HTML folder.

 ## Usage:
 2 Employee logins are provided:
 Employee Employee
 Employee2 Employee2

 Also 2 Manager login are provided:
 Manager Manager
 Manager2 Manager2

-Once logged in, follow the menu given.
+Once logged in, follow the menu selectios.

 ## Reimbursement Types / Manager Processing Types:
 Available in drop-downs.
 For the Manager Processing Types, 2 selections leave the ticket open and 2 close the request.